-A growing body of evidence indicates that food marketing can influence the food preferences and consumption habits of children (Hawkes 2007).
+A growing body of evidence indicates that food marketing can influence food preferences and consumption habits, especially of children (Hawkes 2007).
 However, evidence from systematic reviews is lacking, and few studies have evaluated the impact of advertising on energy intake or body weight.
-A systematic review of seven RCTs aiming to assess the effect of television advertising on food intake of children from 4 to 12 years of age concluded that there is a positive association between television and energy intake but that this association is based on a very limited number of trials lacking a solid ground of first-level evidence (Gregori and others 2014).
-Despite the lack of systematic evidence, regulation of advertising targeted toward children through television, the Internet, or other media is thought to be a potentially effective strategy that should be adopted globally to reduce the harmful effects of marketing unhealthy high-energy foods.
-In 2010 the WHO released a set of recommendations on the marketing of foods and nonalcoholic beverages high in fat, sugar, and salt to children in an effort to encourage healthy dietary choices and promote the maintenance of healthy weight (WHO 2010).
-However, few countries have taken steps to reduce such marketing.
-In France, marketing of foods high in fat, sugar, and salt is banned unless they are taxed and labeled with a health warning.
-At the same time, governments can institute zoning laws, if available, that limit the number of fast food restaurants in a given area.
+A systematic review of seven RCTs aiming to assess the effect of television advertising on food intake of children ages 4-12 years concluded that there is a positive association between television and energy intake but that this association is based on a very limited number of trials lacking a solid ground of first-level evidence (Gregori and others 2014).
+Despite the lack of systematic evidence, regulation of advertising targeted toward children through television, the Internet, or other media is thought to be a potentially effective strategy that should be adopted globally to reduce the harmful effects of marketing unhealthful high-energy foods.
+In 2010, the WHO released a set of recommendations on the marketing of foods and nonalcoholic beverages high in fat, sugar, and salt to children in an effort to encourage healthy dietary choices and promote the maintenance of healthy weight (WHO 2010).
+To date, several countries, including Brazil, Chile, the Islamic Republic of Iran, Ireland, the Republic of Korea, Mexico, Peru, and the United Kingdom, as well as economies such as Taiwan, China, have taken steps to reduce such marketing (World Cancer Research Fund International 2016).
+Since 2007, France has banned the marketing of foods high in fat, sugar, and salt unless they are taxed and labeled with a health warning.
+In other countries, including Switzerland, Thailand, and the United States, industry has made voluntary pledges to restrict marketing to children.
+At the same time, governments can institute zoning laws, if available, that limit the number of fast-food restaurants in a given area.